What is bitumen emulsion & its uses?

 Low viscosity

-Due to sufficiently liquid consistency, bituminous emulsions penetrate after disintegration even into the smallest cracks and the smallest pores, effectively filling the voids.
+Due to sufficiently liquid consistency, bituminous emulsions penetrate even after disintegration into the smallest cracks and pores, effectively filling the voids.
 This property makes them an ideal choice when carrying out road repairs, pouring crushed stone, and performing a whole range of other tasks

 Stability